 2. The time it takes to specify and deploy specific development stacks for different purposes.

-Enter the Cloud.
-One of the big value propositions of cloud infrastructure is that it greatly reduces the hurdles that developers face when setting up software development and testing environments.
+One of the big value propositions of cloud infrastructure is that it greatly reduces the hurdles that developers face when setting up software and cloud development environments.
 By offering developers their own hosted, self-service test labs, organizations would be able to open the doors to increased flexibility and agility.
 Ultimately, allowing developers to release better software, faster, without requiring IT to process complex requests from developers at every turn.
 For the organization, this saves internal resources for production and business users

 What Makes the Ideal Cloud-Based Testing Lab?